COVID-19 response: Regulatory and other financial relief/extensions

 On 23 June 2020, the Responsible Lending Code was amended under section 9I of the CCCFA via the issuing of the 'addendum to the Responsible Lending Code' (the Addendum).
-The Addendum came into force on 24 June 2020 and expires on 30 November 2020.
+The Addendum came into force on 24 June 2020 and expires on 31 March 2021 (extended on 17 August 2020 from its initial expiry date of 30 November 2020).

 The Addendum applies to all CCCFA lenders but its necessity was driven primarily by non-bank lenders in the wake of the Consumer Finance (Exemptions for COVID-19) Amendment Regulations (no. 2) 2020 which exempt non-bank lenders from certain provisions of the CCCFA, but do not go as far as the Consumer Finance (Exemptions for COVID-19) Amendment Regulations 2020 for registered banks.

 The Addendum sits alongside the Responsible Lending Code and, in addition to the Guidance prepared by the Commission in April 2020, provides further guidance on how the lender responsibility principles and lender responsibilities may be implemented by lenders while dealing with borrowers experiencing or reasonably expecting to experience financial difficulties or health effects caused by the COVID-19 pandemic where either an existing contract is varied or a replacement contract is entered into to reduce these difficulties on or before 30 November 2020.